Marianoetchart/DeepRL/README.md

 # DeepRL

-Deep Reinforcement learning with attention and recurrency.
-Extended version of the Modularized implementation of popular deep RL algorithms on PyTorch by ShangtongZhang (https://github.com/ShangtongZhang/DeepRL).
+Deep Reinforcement learning with attention and recurrency for POMDPs.

-Majority of work done in private gitlab repo of Loughborough University Comp Sci Department.

-Additional Implemented algorithms:
+Implemented algorithms in project:
 * (Double/Dueling) Deep Recurrent Q-Learning (DRQN)
 * (Double/Dueling) Deep Recurrent Q-Learning with Spatial Attention
 * (Double/Dueling) Deep Recurrent Q-Learning with Temporal Attention
 * (Double/Dueling) Deep Recurrent Q-Learning with Spatio-Temporal Attention

 Refer to https://github.com/ShangtongZhang/DeepRL if any other algorithm other than the ones above are used.

+*Acknowledgments*: Majority of work done in private gitlab repo of Loughborough University Comp Sci Department where most compute processing took place.

 # Dependency
 * MacOS 10.12 or Ubuntu 16.04